 Eyx,θ= iψiyi,xiθ+ i<jψij(yi,yj,fi,fj|θ)

-where i and j are pixel locations in the horizontal and vertical dimensions.
-The vectors fi and fj are features created from x, which are a function of both the relative position as well as intensities of the image pixels.
+where i and j are pixel locations in the horizontal (row) and vertical (column) dimensions.
+The vectors fiand fjare features created from xi which are a function of both the relative position as well as intensities of the image pixels.
 The term ψi indicate so-called ‘unary potentials’, which depend on the label describing the image associated with a label at a single pixel location, whereas ‘pairwise potentials’, ψij, depend on the labels of the image at a pair of separated pixel locations.
 The unary potentials represent the cost of assigning label yi to grid node i.
-The pairwise potentials are the cost of simultaneously assigning label yi to grid node i and yj to grid node j, and are deﬁned:
+The pairwise potentials are the cost of simultaneously assigning label yito grid node i and yjto grid node j, and are deﬁned:

 ψijyi,yj,fi,fj|θ=Λyi,yj|θl=1Lklfil,fjl